hddss12/Easiest-heads-or-tails/README.md

 # Easiest-heads-or-tails
-Easiest heads or tails on phyton by your russian friend(me)
+Easiest heads or tails on python by your russian friend(me)

 I love you all :)
 Thank you! ❤️